 The ladies also organise a social luncheon, and they meet in various Greek restaurants.

 Greece has many regions with distinct dialects, music, food and dances.
 The Diaspora Dance Group demonstrates the struggles of the Greek people and the festive moments that are expressed through dance.
 From the youngest dancers to the eldest, it fosters a connexion with one another, and it encourages all to take pride in being part of a community and experiencing history through dance.

 Priests who served in the parish

-Born in Vancouver, he moved with his family to Surrey in the early 1990s.
-He was an acolyte in this parish when he was young.
+Born in Vancouver, Father Kostadions Kaltsidis moved with his family to Surrey in the early 1990s.
+He had served as an acolyte in this parish when he was young.
 Later, he attended the Toronto Orthodox Theological Academy, from which he graduated in 2002.
 Two of his classmates served this parish before him.
 He was ordained to the Holy Priesthood in 2006, and he served as the pastor in Victoria at the Presentation (Ypapanti) Church before he and his family were transferred to Surrey in 2012.

 This parish follows the New (Revised Julian) Calendar.

 In 2018, the Priest Kostadinos Kaltsidis is the rector of the parish.

 Greek Orthodox Community of Surrey & Fraser Valley

 Telephone : 604-496-5099

 Web-site : http://greekorthodoxsurrey.com/